devoteamgcloud/dgc-learning-path-data-template/__materials__/chapter_06.md

 - **your amazing colleagues**
 ### Your mission

-Your mission here is to complete the full diagram before to finish with the dashboards in the next chapter.
+Your mission here is to complete the full diagram before finishing with the dashboards in the next chapter.

 **For this chapter, you can use every file(s) you want**

-I hope you are more autonomous now but here are some hints.
+I hope you will be more autonomous now but here are some hints.

 #### Documentation & context matters